fredgrott/MyGithubProfile/README.md

 Your Pain Points
 -----------------

+Keep in mind that the best fit is if you are a Chicago start-up willing to allow a remote-telecommute or providing resources to reduce a commute and building the android edition of yor mobile application for the very first time.
+And you should be willing to set-aside the HR-hiring process as its completely broken and I refuse to go through such a broken process as its somewhat akin to banging one's head against a brick wall until bleeding(not very fun).

 1. You want to find a quality android developer with some strong java skills and who has a polished android app development work-flow.